 Coho salmon are rich and fatty with a mild salmon flavor.
 They are second only to king salmon in this regard.
 Not as commonly available as other salmon species, my coho might soon become your favorite.

 Some seasons we catch lots of coho and some seasons we catch very few.
-It's fish that runs in the late fall and we sometimes just can't stay late enough to catch what you've preordered.
-If that turns out to be the case, we will swap in the equivalent value in king salmon, or in a pinch, another species.
-For example, if you ordered 10 lbs. coho, you could get approximately 6.5 lbs. king salmon.
+It's a fish that runs in the late fall and we sometimes just can't stay late enough to catch what you've preordered.
+If that turns out to be the case, we will work with you to swap another species you will enjoy.

 Preorder Preorder Period:

 Your seafood will ship to your doorstep via FedEx Oct.
 12, 2020.
 This page details shipping rates: https://salmonandsable.com/pages/shipping